 5. Have Styptic Powder on Hand

 Even the most careful nail clipper can make a mistake.
-Always have some pet styptic powder, such as Essentials First Aid Styptic Powder, on hand for a quick stop to nail trimming accidents.
+Always have some pet styptic powder on hand for a quick stop to nail trimming accidents.
 If your dog’s nails are bleeding, immediately cover the bleeding end with a generous amount of styptic powder.
 It quickly stops bleeding.

 6. Give Praise